-The CiviliNation Board of Directors is comprised of three Directors.
+The CiviliNation Board of Directors is comprised of four Directors.
 The Board of Directors is responsible for establishing and continuously refining the organization's mission and purpose.
-It also monitores and strengthens CivilNation's programs, ensures the organization's legal and ethical integrity, and enhances its public standing.
+It also monitors and strengthens CivilNation's programs, ensures the organization's legal and ethical integrity, and enhances its public standing.

-Andrea Weckerle is an American attorney and the author of Civility in the Digital Age: How Companies and People Can Triumph over Haters, Trolls, Bullies and Other Jerks (2013).
+Andrea Weckerle is the Founder of CiviliNation and author of the book Civility in the Digital Age: How Companies and People Can Triumph over Haters, Trolls, Bullies and Other Jerks.
 She earned her Juris Doctor at T.C.
-Williams School of Law, University of Richmond, where she also served on the Senior Staff of the Richmond Journal of Law & Technology, the first exclusively online, student-edited law journal in the U.S. In addition to her law degree, she underwent extensive mediation training, earning certificates in Commercial Mediation and Conflict Resolution Processes.
-She also holds a Master of Arts (MAIS) degree in Public Relations/Conflict Analysis and Resolution from George Mason University.
+Williams School of Law, University of Richmond, where she also served on the Senior Staff of the Richmond Journal of Law & Technology, the first law review in the world to be published exclusively online.
+She also holds a Master of Arts (MAIS) degree with a focus on Public Relations/Conflict Analysis and Resolution from George Mason University.

 After law school, Andrea worked within the Legal Management Services division of the international professional services firm Ernst & Young, where she helped design, develop and implement comprehensive alternative dispute resolution systems for Fortune 500 companies.
 During her tenure at the firm, she served on the international team of a high-profile, politically sensitive investigatory review of World War II-era banking records for two international financial institutions and a U.S. state regulatory agency.
 Prior to founding CiviliNation, she ran her own boutique communications consultancy and also worked with national agencies, where her experience included legal and corporate communications, online communications and social media.

-Jimmy Wales is an American Internet entrepreneur best known as the founder of the Wikimedia Foundation, the charity which operates Wikipedia.org, and as the co-founder of Wikia.com.
+Jimmy Wales is an American Internet entrepreneur best known as the founder of the Wikimedia Foundation, the charity which operates Wikipedia.org.
+He is also the co-founder of Wikia.com and the founder of WikiTribune, an online publication whose aim is to practice evidence-based journalism via a collaborative process between professional journalists and volunteer community contributors.

 Jimmy received his Bachelor’s degree in finance from Auburn University and his Master’s in finance from University of Alabama.
 He was appointed a fellow of the Berkman Center for Internet & Society at Harvard Law School in 2005 and in 2006, he joined the Board of Directors of the non-profit organization Creative Commons.